TAG-K: Tail-Averaged Greedy Kaczmarz for Computationally Efficient and Performant Online Inertial Parameter Estimation

 \section{Experiments and Results}

 We evaluate TAG-K against a suite of baselines to assess parameter-estimation accuracy, computational runtime, and downstream robotic performance.
-Specifically, we aim to answer the following questions: \begin{enumerate} \item Does TAG-K produce faster and more accurate parameter estimates than existing baselines? \item Which features of estimation performance or algorithmic design most strongly influence performance? \item[\textbf{Q3:}] Does TAG-K reduce on-device compute compared to baselines on resource-constrained hardware? \end{enumerate}
+Specifically, we aim to answer the following questions: \begin{enumerate} \item[\textbf{Q1:}] Does TAG-K produce faster and more accurate parameter estimates than existing baselines? \item[\textbf{Q2:}] Which features of estimation performance or algorithmic design most strongly influence performance? \item[\textbf{Q3:}] Does TAG-K reduce on-device compute compared to baselines on resource-constrained hardware? \end{enumerate}

 To address these questions, we benchmark TAG-K and baselines on online inertial parameter estimation in simulation (\ref{sec:e2e_perf}), study the contribution of key design choices and estimation-time behavior via targeted analyses and ablations (\ref{sec:early_adapt}, \ref{sec:ablation}), and measure runtime and resource usage on microcontrollers (\ref{sec:micro_controller}).